dearshrewdwit/boolean-uk-react-greengrocers/README.md

 ## Extension 1

 - Add filters to the store i.e. filter by item type; when a user clicks a filter they will only see items of that type
 - Add sorting to the store i.e. sort by price or sort alphabetically; when a user clicks sort they will see a sorted list of items

 ## Extension 2

 - Add a new detail component for each of the items, and render it conditionally after clicking on an item

+# Test
+Another addition